dsidlo/Jython4BigData/README.md

 * Script, test, script, test... no long compiles and builds required.

 <p>
-Drop me a line if you find any of this useful.
+Drop me a line if you find any of this useful, or if you have any constructive comments or insights.
 <p>
 ## Contents
 <p>